 He believes users could positively impact the industry by exposing connectivity problems providers are having.
 “Imagine as a customer, calling your local Internet company and informing them you can see Level3 or CenturyLink is having a problem in your service area and what are they going to do to fix it?
 Or asking for a credit because you can prove you have been having daily outages on your connection and can also send them a report showing which of their upstream providers were having problems during the outages.”
 Paradis thinks well-informed customers could change the way providers support and respond to outages.
 “It’s empowering to have data and details to back it up.
 Imagine never having to waste your time rebooting your router just to prove your Internet is really down.”

-About Echo Networks: The company offers comprehensive solutions to monitor internet services for connectivity and performance.
-Outage reports show details such frequency, length, average times, latency and rolling historical data plus speed testing and an ever expanding list of features.
-Users can elect to receive instant notifications to ensure they can react promptly to any issues that may arise.
-Logicore offers free and paid versions of its reports along with an optional hardware device for always-on monitoring.
+Echo Networks, offers comprehensive solutions to monitor internet services for connectivity and performance.
+Outage reports show details such frequency, length, average times, latency and low bandwidth with rolling historical data plus speed testing and an ever expanding list of features.